tlswg/tls13-spec/draft-ietf-tls-tls13.md

 record or trickling in records to see which ones elicit a response from the server).
 In general, it is not known how to remove all of these channels because even a constant time padding removal function will then feed the content into data-dependent functions.

+Note: Robust
-Note that robust fingerprinting avoidance will likely lead to inferior performance due to delay in transmitting packets and increased traffic volume.
+traffic analysis defences will likely lead to inferior performance due to delay in transmitting packets and increased traffic volume.

-## Side-Channel Attacks
+## Side Channel Attacks

-In general, TLS does not have specific defenses against side-channel attacks, leaving those to the implementation of the relevant cryptographic primitives.
-However, certain features of TLS are designed to make it easier to write side-channel resistant code.
+In general, TLS does not have specific defenses against side-channel attacks (i.e., those which attack the communications via secondary channels such as timing) leaving those to the implementation of the relevant cryptographic primitives.
+However, certain features of TLS are designed to make it easier to write side-channel resistant code:

-First, unlike previous versions of TLS which used a composite MAC-then-encrypt structure, TLS 1.3 only uses AEAD algorithms, allowing implementations to use self-contained constant-time implementations of those primitives.
-Note that applications may still be subject to their own side channel attacks.
+- Unlike previous versions of TLS which used a composite MAC-then-encrypt structure, TLS 1.3 only uses AEAD algorithms, allowing implementations to use self-contained constant-time implementations of those primitives.

-Second, TLS uses a uniform "bad_record_mac" alert for all decryption errors, which is intended to prevent an attacker from gaining piecewise insight into portions of the message.
+- TLS uses a uniform "bad_record_mac" alert for all decryption errors, which is intended to prevent an attacker from gaining piecewise insight into portions of the message.
 Additional resistance is provided by terminating the connection on such errors; a new connection will have different cryptographic material, preventing attacks against the cryptographic primitives that require multiple trials.

+Information leakage through side channels can occur at layers above TLS, in application protocols and the applications that use them.
+Resistance to side-channel attacks depends on applications and application protocols separately ensuring that confidential information is not inadvertently leaked.

 # Working Group Information